Wellesley: Blue Ginger

 When you're well-known, reporters want to know everything . . . and not just what you serve.
 Last month, Boston Magazine asked Ming what he eats, what he eats for breakfast.
 He follows the rules: “It’s probably 30 things — turmeric powder, açaí berries, a green powder, a protein powder, rice milk, and almond milk.
 I throw a banana in and I throw some ice in.”
 Okay, I feel bad since I break the rules with coffee and a bialy.
 Not bad enough to stop but still.
 Not that anyone's asking.
 Here's to green smoothies and sake miso anything, ditto drunken, kimchi and umeboshi.

-January 2021: Blue Dragon downtown in closed right now.
-We hope to see them soon.
-Blue Ginger is gone and has been replaced by Smith & Wollensky.
+September 2023: Blue Dragon closed.
+We miss them and Ming.
+Blue Ginger has been replaced by Smith & Wollensky.

 Blue Ginger